onecompiler/docs/fortran.md

 # Fortran Online Compiler

 Write, Run & Share Fortran code online using OneCompiler's Fortran online compiler for free.
 It's one of the robust, feature-rich online compilers for Fortran language, running on the latest version 7.
 Getting started with the OneCompiler's Fortran compiler is simple and pretty fast.
 The editor shows sample boilerplate code when you choose language as `Fortran` and start coding.
-Happy learning!

 # Read inputs from stdin